dmnielsen/scrape_sbtb/README.md

 code first tries scraping by assuming the new formatting, and if that fails, it checks for the old formatting.

-2016-09-20: I've added a "guest_review" column.
-0 = not a guest review,
-1 = guest review.

-2016-09-28: cleaned up reviewer information with SQL within table.

-2016-09-29: Updated booklinks.py to update SQL table with new reviews

-2017-02-21: I see the issue that I'm having with genres.
-In the new format "themes" are also linked (and not differentiated in the html) in the callout, so I'm pulling not just genres, but also the listed themes.

-2017-03-13: The scraping functions differentiate between genre and theme now!
-Huzzah!
-I reset the grades to Null for the entries I want to rerun and have done a few.
-While paging through a couple results, I discovered that there are also now occasional "archetypes."
-My code ignores these and will not capture them.

-Also, I've added a test mode in the scraping functions so I don't have to manually toggle between how the files are read

 TODO:
 * ~~In titleauthor occasional "By" is used rather than "by" update code